11 The Fungi Kingdom

 Figure 6: Fungal hyphae.
 Fungal hyphae may be (a) septated or (b) coenocytic (coeno- = “common”; -cytic = “cell”) with many nuclei present in a single hypha.
 A bright field light micrograph of (c) Phialophora richardsiae shows septa that divide the hyphae. (credit c: modification of work by Dr. Lucille Georg, CDC; scale-bar data from Matt Russell)

 Some fungi are parasitic, infecting either plants or animals.
 Smut and Dutch elm disease affect plants, whereas athlete’s foot and candidiasis (thrush) are medically important fungal infections in humans.
 In environments poor in nitrogen, some fungi resort to predation of nematodes (small non-segmented roundworms).
-In fact, species of Arthrobotrys fungi have a number of mechanisms to trap nematodes: One mechanism involves constricting rings within the network of hyphae.
+Species of Arthrobotrys fungi have several mechanisms to trap nematodes: One mechanism involves constricting rings within the network of hyphae.
 The rings swell when they touch the nematode, gripping it in a tight hold.
 The fungus then penetrates the tissue of the worm by extending specialized hyphae called haustoria.
 Many parasitic fungi possess haustoria, as these structures penetrate the tissues of the host, release digestive enzymes within the host’s body, and absorb the digested nutrients.

 Watch the “Fantastic Fungi Film Time Lapses” by Stephen Axford.